charlessxav/aws-developer-journey/week2-functions-files-json/README.md

 - Writing and organizing functions for reusability
 - Using positional, keyword, and default arguments effectively
 - Splitting code into modules for better maintainability
+- Handling file I/O for automation tasks
-- Preparing for file handling, JSON parsing, and error management
+- Preparing for JSON parsing and error management

 ---